 As is with most mental health disorders, there is no one-size-fits-all treatment.
 More often than not, a trial and error method (while ensuring the patient’s safety and welfare) is used to determine the right treatment option for the patient.

 [ Read: How To Handle Out Of Control Teenager ]

-Most cases of depression are treated with the help of psychotherapy, which involves scheduled and timely sessions with a qualified psychologist or psychotherapist at a set frequency.
-In case of severe depression, the teen may need to go to therapy at least thrice a week.
+Most cases of depression are treated with the help of psychotherapy or counseling, which involves scheduled and timely sessions with a qualified psychologist or psychotherapist at a set frequency.
+In case of severe depression, the teen may need to go for counseling at least thrice a week.
 The type of therapy used could also vary depending on the core issues that have triggered the illness.

 - Cognitive-behavior therapy is another form of therapy that focuses on replacing negative thought patterns with positive thoughts and good emotions.
 This type of therapy helps in dealing with unhealthy thoughts that may eventually lead to thoughts of violence or self-harm.

 - Psychodynamic therapy can also help in treating depression by focusing on what’s going on in the person’s psyche to deal with internal struggles such as stress, anxiety, and fear.

 - Problem-solving therapy helps the teenager find better ways to deal with stressful situations.
 It also helps in finding ways to cope with the loss of a loved one, separation of parents, or other transitional periods.